Sarah Burgess (singer): Post Idol

-After her elimination on American Idol, she got many offers from both indie and major recording labels.
-She later signed with PME Records, and recorded her album One, with her first song being "Didn't Matter That", which was written by Colbie Caillat and Mikal Blue.
+After her elimination on American Idol, Burgess got offers from both indie and major recording labels.
+She later signed with PME Records, and recorded her album, One, with her first song being "Didn't Matter That", which was written by Colbie Caillat and Mikal Blue.
 Burgess also opened for Daughtry at the Colorado State Fair in 2007.
 She released her debut album on June 30, 2008.
 Her second single, "Dangerouz", was heavily played on radio stations, mainly in secondary markets.

-Her debut album was later released in Japan in 2009, and she was currently writing/recording her second album with PME Records, however she left PME Records in early July.
+Burgess's debut album was later released in Japan in 2009, and she was currently writing/recording her second album with PME Records, however she left PME Records in early July.
 She is now writing/recording the new album on her own.
 A European tour is also planned.
 Her first music video was "Dangerouz", however both VH1 and Fuse passed on showing the video.

-Burgess' debut album One is now available on iTunes, as well as her EP titled Didn't Matter That and her Top 40 hit single "Dangerouz" in 2008.
+Burgess's debut album One is now available on iTunes, as well as her EP titled Didn't Matter That and her Top 40 hit single "Dangerouz" in 2008.
 Music videos for "Dangerouz" and "I'm So Crushed" are not yet available on iTunes.
 The album is also in FYE stores.

 In July 2009, Burgess announced she had parted ways with her record label PME Records and is working on signing with a new management team and record label.
 Burgess is currently unsigned, but in the process of recording her second studio album.
 Her second studio album is looking towards a 2010 release.

 In September 2009, Burgess toured all of Switzerland on a tour for a month.
-This is her first tour since leaving PME Records and being unsigned.
+This was her first tour since leaving PME Records and being unsigned.
 The tour ended September 28, 2009.

-Burgess says her new album will be more edgy rock, but mainstream Pop as well.
-The new album is definitely heading a different direction than her debut album which leaned more towards R&B Pop.
-Burgess said "I am so proud and finally feel as if I am 100% going into the right direction" regarding the new album.
+Burgess indicated her new album would be more edgy rock, but mainstream pop as well.
+Burgess said, "I am so proud and finally feel as if I am 100% going into the right direction" regarding the new album.

 In October 2009, Burgess announced she had signed with a new record label, Solymar Music.

-In October 2010, Burgess entered her new single "Just me" into the open online competition of Swiss television SF, to represent Switzerland in the Eurovision Song Contest 2011; she was chosen as one of the 12 finalists to compete in the National Final, Die grosse Entscheidungs Show where she placed 6th.
+In October 2010, Burgess entered her new single "Just Me" into the open online competition of Swiss television SF, to represent Switzerland in the Eurovision Song Contest 2011; she was chosen as one of the 12 finalists to compete in the National Final, Die grosse Entscheidungs Show where she placed 6th.

-On May 31, 2013, Burgess' second album "Just Me" was released in Europe and USA.
+On May 31, 2013, Burgess' second album "Just Me" was released.
 The album's first single is "Thank You Very Much For Absolutely Nothing".

 Personal life

-Burgess is a native of East Palestine, Ohio, she resides in Beaver Falls, Pennsylvania with her husband, Mark and puppies Hollywood & California.
+Burgess is a native of East Palestine, Ohio.
+She resides in Beaver Falls, Pennsylvania with her husband Mark.

 Philanthropy

-Sarah Burgess, in conjunction with CureDuchenne, has started "The Run Away Project" and has also written the song titled "Run Away" in honor of her brother Jacob and ALL with diagnosed with Duchenne muscular dystrophy.
+Sarah Burgess, in conjunction with CureDuchenne, has started "The Run Away Project" and has also written the song titled "Run Away" in honor of her brother Jacob and people diagnosed with Duchenne muscular dystrophy.